Skip to content

 Doll mark Love-Loid Reg.
 U.S. Pat.
 Off.
 Patent 41045 Japan

-– Japanese celluloid doll maker unknown
+– Japanese celluloid doll maker, unknown

-Doll mark M Nippon. unknown Japan
+Doll mark M Nippon, Japan, unknown

 Doll mark My inside a diamond symbol, unknown